CoreCivic (CXW)

 Originally founded in 1983 as the first private prison company in the United States, CoreCivic (NYSE:CXW) operates correctional facilities, detention centers, and residential reentry programs for government agencies across the United States.

-- Earnings growth over the last four years fell short of the peer group average as its EPS only increased by 1.9% annually
+- Earnings growth underperformed the sector average over the last four years as its EPS grew by just 1.9% annually

-- Muted 1.6% annual revenue growth over the last five years shows its demand lagged behind its business services peers
+- Annual revenue growth of 1.6% over the last five years was below our standards for the business services sector

 Why There Are Better Opportunities Than CoreCivic